- Bicycle Fayetteville

 Permit Application Requirements

-To obtain an operating authority permit for scooter-share programs, applicants must complete a scooter share permit application (online applications will be available at 2:00 p.m.
-Tuesday, July 30) and include:
+To obtain an operating authority permit for scooter-share programs, applicants must complete a scooter share permit application.
+Applicant should be able to provide the following:

 - Documentary evidence from an insurance company that the applicant has secured liability insurance as required